Introduction

 Asylum

 Simon assists more senior members of chambers in relation to Article 3 protection claims in the first and upper tier tribunals and on asylum matters generally.
 He recently appeared as junior to Dr Chelvan in an appeal by the Secretary of State for the Home Department relating to the standard of proof required in Article 3 deportation cases.
+Further, Simon has been successful in the Upper Tribunal in an appeal by an Albanian woman who was the victim of trafficking.

 Regulatory